Carpal Tunnel Surgery, London

-Cosmedics Skin Clinics as simple ‘walk in, walk out’ day case procedure.
-No need for an overnight stay or lengthy recovery.
+Cosmedics Skin Clinics offer carpal tunnel treatment as simple ‘walk in, walk out’ day case procedure.
+There is no need for an overnight stay or lengthy recovery.

-We are now offering this procedure for private patients in our London clinics with NO waiting list.
+We are now offering this procedure for private patients in our London Harley Street clinic.

 Contact Our Dedicated Advisors